 There are several places to stop along the road and get out to walk on the dunes.
 One area has an elevated boardwalk and felt a bit more like a visit to the beach.

-You might not have a lot of time for exploring, but White Sands is definitely worth a visit at the end of the day.
+You might not have a lot of time for exploring before the park closes, but White Sands is definitely worth a visit at the end of the day.
 The sunset creates some really neat colors and shadows on the dunes.

 We went back the next morning with a cloudless sky overhead.
 And, wow, those sands are bright!
 Blindingly white!